julianpratt/julianpratt/README.md

 Retired software developer

 Feel free to use anything you find useful here.
-Most of it is for my personal use, but made public because that's simpler.
+Most of it is for my personal use, but made public because that's less hassle.

 Those who know me, know how to reach me.